Fred Soper

 Born in Hutchinson, Kansas, his first two degrees were received from the University of Kansas, an AB in 1914 and his Masters of Science in 1916.
+Dr Soper was the first Director of the SEATO Cholera Research Center (CRL), now known as icddr,b (International Centre for Diarrhoeal Disease Research, Bangladesh), serving from 1960 to 1962.
 He received a doctorate from the Johns Hopkins School of Public Health.
 Soper spent the better part of his career working for the Rockefeller Foundation.
 Fred Soper's best-known project was known as the Global Malaria Eradication Program.
+In 1972 he was awarded the Walter Reed Medal from the American Society of Tropical Medicine and Hygiene.

-Fred Soper was featured by journalist Malcolm Gladwell in a July 2, 2001 New Yorker article titled "The Mosquito Killer."
+Fred Soper was featured by Canadian journalist Malcolm Gladwell in a July 2, 2001 New Yorker article titled "The Mosquito Killer."

 He died in Wichita, Kansas at the age of 83.